iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/consume/consumeProtectedData.md

 - Push the public key to iExec SMS (Secret Management Service) (For more info, see
   [iExec Protocol documentation](https://protocol.docs.iex.ec/for-developers/confidential-computing/access-confidential-assets#secret-management-service-sms))
 - Wait for the consuming task to be executed by a worker.
-The TEE app being executed is the one given with the `app` parameter.
-The TEE app will get the protected data from IPFS, encrypt it with the public key generated in the first step, and re-upload it to IPFS.
+The iExec TEE dApp being executed is the one given with the `app` parameter.
+The iExec TEE dApp will get the protected data from IPFS, encrypt it with the public key generated in the first step, and re-upload it to IPFS.
 - Retrieve the encrypted data from IPFS and decrypt it with the private key generated in the first step.